buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     Web hooks are only available for local Gitorious installations, since this feature is not offered as part of Gitorious.org yet.

-.. [#]

-   Apparently this is the same way http://buildd.debian.org displays build status

-.. [#]

-   It may even be possible to provide SSL access by using a specification like ``"ssl:12345:privateKey=mykey.pen:certKey=cert.pem"``, but this is completely untested

 .. _PyOpenSSL: http://pyopenssl.sourceforge.net/